-My family absolutely adores chicken tikka and fish tikka.
-They are flavorful, colorful, and feel so festive.
-And on nights when we want to steer towards a vegetarian gourmet treat, this masala paneer tikka is among our top picks!
+My family adores the flavor and texture of kebabs and tikkas of all kinds.
+Recipes like chicken tikka and fish tikka are on rotation in my home, and for nights when we want to steer towards a vegetarian treat, this paneer tikka is among our top picks!

 What is Paneer Tikka?